StanJulia/CmdStan.jl/README.md

 Right now `versioninfo()` will show its setting (if defined).

+## Note

+Release 5.0.0 of CmdStan.jl is a major level update as it breaks several examples.
+The simplest way to revert back to the pre-5.0.0 behavior is to use the ```output_format=:array``` option in the call to StanModel().

+By default a call to stan() will now return an MCMCChains.Chains object (which has been derived from the Mamba.Chains object).
+The Chains object has facilities for summarizing, diagnostics, plotting and further processing.

 ## Documentation

 - [**STABLE**][docs-stable-url] &mdash; **documentation of the most recently tagged version.**